-The internship shall require the candidate to work directly with administrators and others in the school district's primary office and to participate and take the lead in specific tasks related to meeting the competencies referenced in Appendix C.
+The internship shall require the candidate to work directly with administrators and others in the school district's primary office and to participate and take the lead in specific tasks related to meeting the Illinois State Competencies detailed by ISBE in Appendix C and D. NELP Standards and activities found in Appendix E also guide the work hours and responsibilities of the intern.